The 15 Best Croissants In Melbourne

 Gateaux By Marc Frissard

-Catered by friendly and attentive staff, this special bakery is well versed in French pastries.
-Their main specialty lies in beautiful cakes, but their pastries are just as glorious.
+Catered by friendly and attentive staff, this special bakery is well versed in French Pastries.
+Their main specialty lies in beautiful Cakes, but their Dough-work is just as glorious.

 Click here for the Best Places for Desserts in Melbourne